 - are cared for when injured or sick.

-- only carry 20kg of weight.
+- carry 20kg of weight or less.

 Believe it or not, there are still a lot of companies that don’t treat their employees fairly, yet the competitive nature of the work and lack of employment opportunities mean a lot of porters still work under these conditions.

-What that means for you, aside from the obvious ethical issues, is that whilst you may pay less for your climb, you are expected to to overcompensate with the tips.
+What that means for you, aside from the obvious ethical issues, is that whilst you may pay less for your climb, you are expected to overcompensate with the tips.

 When climbing Mount Kilimanjaro, tipping is not compulsory, however it is deeply ingrained in the culture and highly expected, so if you feel that you have received a good service from your local guides and porters, please do tip them.